 The End of an Era: Live Casino Games That Won't Make It Into2025

-Evolution Gaming's "Double Ball Roulette"
+Evolution Gaming's "Double Ball Roulette": A Game Poised for Retirement

-Light & Wonder's "Dual Play Baccarat"
+Is Light & Wonder's "Dual Play Baccarat" About to Go Offline?

-• Limited scalability compared to fully digital live dealer solutions
+- Limited scalability compared to fully digital live dealer solutions

 While moderately successful in Asian markets, the game never gained the traction Light & Wonder had hoped for in European and American markets.
 The company has indicated they're pivoting away from dual-play concepts to focus on their pure online live dealer products with more controllable environments and enhanced production values.